alphagov/govuk-kubernetes-cluster-user-docs/source/manage-app/manage-secrets/index.html.md

 1. Save the `.yaml` file and merge the change.

-    If you are not sure how to define the secret in the `.yaml` file, [contact the GOV.UK replatforming team on Slack](https://gds.slack.com/archives/C013F737737).
+    If you are not sure how to define the secret in the `.yaml` file, ask [Platform Engineering team](/contact-platform-engineering-team.html) and we'll help you.

 ## Supporting information